isc30/icloud-photos-metadata-importer/README.md

-# icloud-photos-metadata-importer
+# photos-metadata-importer
-import the metadata csv on icloud photos from backups
+import the metadata csv on icloud photos from backups or the dates from a  whatsapp backup